edgeworx/docs/darcy-devkit/quickstart/README.md

 ## 2. Get Darcy on your network

+1. If you are using a wired Ethernet connection, just plug the Ethernet cable into Darcy's port.
+If you are using WiFi, continue to step 2.
-1. In your wifi menu, select "**Darcy Setup**" in your available wifi networks
+2. In your wifi menu, select "**DarcySetup___**" in your available wifi networks.
+The blank part will be filled in with a random number.
+3. The password for this network is "**darcysetup123**"
-2. Open your web browser and go to **192.168.50.5:12345**
+4. Open your web browser and go to **http://192.168.50.5:12345**
-3. Input your wifi name or SSD and your wifi credentials \(You can add more than one\)
+5. Input your wifi name or SSD and your wifi credentials \(You can add more than one\).
+Both the WiFi network name and password are case sensitive.
-4. Click the Reboot button
+6. Click the Reboot button

 ## 3. See Darcy in action